 Our Board of Directors and our stockholders initially approved our Plan on December 14, 2006.
-Since its initial approval, our stockholders have approved amendments to the plan five times, the last time being on June 30, 2022.
-Of the 8,475,171 shares reserved for issuance under the Plan, as amended, as of December 31, 2022, there are outstanding options to purchase 5,519,315 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock or our capital structure.
-As of December 31, 2022, options to acquire 136,738 shares of common stock remain available for grant under the amended Plan.
+Since its initial approval, our stockholders have approved a number of amendments to the plan, the last time being on June 28, 2023.
+Of the 12,475,171 shares reserved for issuance under the Plan as of December 31, 2023, there are outstanding options to purchase 6,965,901 shares of our common stock in the aggregate, subject to adjustment for a stock split or any future stock dividend or other similar change in our common stock remain available for grant under the Plan.

-Our amended Plan provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
-Stock options granted under the amended Plan may be either incentive stock options under the provisions of Section 422 of the IRC, or non-qualified stock options.
+Our Plan provides for the grant of stock options, restricted stock, restricted stock units, stock appreciation rights and dividend equivalent rights, collectively referred to as "awards."
+Stock options granted under the Plan may be either incentive stock options under the provisions of Section 422 of the IRC, or non-qualified stock options.
 Incentive stock options may be granted only to employees.
 Awards other than incentive stock options may be granted to employees, directors and consultants.
-Shares issued in connection with awards other than options or stock appreciation rights shall count as one and one-half (1.5) shares for each share issued for purposes of the number of shares authorized for issuance under the plan.
+Shares issued in connection with awards other than options or stock appreciation rights shall count as one and one-half (1.5) shares for each share issued for purposes of the number of shares authorized for issuance under the Plan.

-The amended Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto), or the Tax Ordinance, and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the Tax Ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the Tax Ordinance.
+The Plan is also designed to comply with the provisions of the Israeli Income Tax Ordinance New Version, 1961 (including as amended pursuant to Amendment 132 thereto), or the Tax Ordinance, and is intended to enable us to grant awards to grantees who are Israeli residents as follows: (i) awards to employees pursuant to Section 102 of the Tax Ordinance; and (ii) awards to non-employees pursuant to Section 3(I) of the Tax Ordinance.
 For this purpose, "employee" refers only to employees, office holders and directors of the Company or a related entity excluding those who are considered "Controlling Stockholders" pursuant to, or otherwise excluded by, the Tax Ordinance.
-In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the amended Plan may be afforded certain tax benefits in Israel as described below.
+In accordance with the terms and conditions imposed by the Tax Ordinance, grantees who receive awards under the Plan may be afforded certain tax benefits in Israel as described below.

-Our Board of Directors or the Compensation Committee, referred to as the "plan administrator," will administer our amended Plan, including selecting the grantees, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award, and determining the vesting and exercise periods of each award.
+Our Board of Directors or the Compensation Committee, referred to as the "plan administrator," will administer our Plan, including selecting the grantees, determining the number of shares to be subject to each award, determining the exercise or purchase price of each award, and determining the vesting and exercise periods of each award.